m-arioux/todo-k8s-test-cluster/README.md

 This is a little project I wanted to do to practice using Kubernetes.

-The goal is only to have a back-end, a front-end _and a database_ (will do in the future) builded into their own Docker image in a functionning Kubernetes cluster.
+The goal is only to have a back-end, a front-end and a database builded into their own Docker image in a functionning Kubernetes cluster.

-The functionnalities are very basic, you can only get the list of todos from the back-end and display them in the app.
+The functionnalities are very basic, you can only get the list of todos from the database and display them in the app.
 The goal is only to make a Single Page Application successfully communicate with a back-end in a cluster with an Ingress.

+Please don't take too much of this code as an example, all the code and config could be organized better.
+I made this quickly to learn, not to have a maintainable app in production.

 ## The technologies

 The front-end is a simple vanilla HTML page that fetch the data from the back-end with the fetch API.

-It is served by a simple express.JS server that replaces the string __{{API_BASE_URL}}__ in the HTML for the real given Url.
+It is served by a simple express.JS server that replaces the string **{{API_BASE_URL}}** in the HTML for the real given Url.

 The back-end is a .NET 6 webapi built with the minimal API.

+The database is MongoDB.
+It will use a folder onto the host for the data.
+Obviously, for production you should use an existing cloud provider to not lose any data, but for local execution this is the best way.

 # To launch for Docker